 If you partake in inflicting revenge against your spouse, it will likely be used against you by his or her legal team.
 This is especially true in terms of child-related negotiations, as a judge who hears you are acting recklessly may worry that you are not stable enough to tend to matters of your children.
 If your spouse is being purposefully hurtful or uncooperative, then recruit your lawyer for intervention.

-As your lawyer takes care of legalities, you must make an effort to nourish your emotional wellbeing.
+As your lawyer takes care of legalities, you must try to nourish your emotional wellbeing.
 Even in the most cordial divorces, there is likely to be an emotional rollercoaster experienced by both sides.
 Spend time doing things you enjoy, and find a therapist if you need extra support.

 Mothers or fathers may have to pay child support to the custodial parent so that the needs of the child are being met.
 In general, the law necessitates that the parent paying child support keeps doing so until these circumstances apply: